Berkertn/Appium-UI-Test/README.md

 adb connect 127.0.0.1:5557
 ```

-#### **2. Emulator Can not be found**
+### **2. Emulator Not Found**

-1. Connect to Appium Docker
-2. Once the containers are running, open a shell inside `appium-tests` using:
+- Open a shell inside the Docker container:

 ```bash
 docker exec -it appium-tests bash
 ```

-- When you got into the container check the devices are listed or not with:
+- Check if devices are listed:

 ```bash
 adb devices
 ```

-- If the no device is listed and in your local machine devices are showing please trigger the following part:
+- If no device is listed, try reconnecting:
-  `(:5555 is a port which we open from local machine to docker containers if you added with different port please change
-  it.
-Also, connection command added in entrypoint.sh)`

 ```bash
 adb connect host.docker.internal:5555